Frankman111/exitheca/README.md

 Open Tasks:

 - better code performance
-- better integration of paginate, search and views
+- integration of paginate, search and views
 - database works but could be more professional